Pets are a huge commitment.

-It’s extremely easy to clean (especially if you use the fleece liners and my chinchilla can jump and have as much fun as she wishes).
+It’s extremely easy to clean (especially if you use the fleece liners and you chinchilla can jump and have as much fun as he or she wishes).

 It’s a great set up.

-Additionally, if you haven’t used the fleece liners for your chinchilla cage, here’s the Amazon Link (Fleece Liners)
+Additionally, if you aren’t using fleece liners for your chinchilla cage, here’s the Amazon Link (Fleece Liners).

 If you are gone for too long and have your chinchilla home alone, it may too late for you to help or return in time to aid and care for the chinchilla before an injury can worsen.

 This is another good reason to have someone check on your chinchilla, if you are going to be gone for more than a day or two.

 Leave Additional Directions For Your Pet-Sitter Or Emergency Care Giver

 Another very smart path you can take is leaving all the important information handy for your caregiver or pet-sitter.

 You can detail and teach them how to feed the chinchilla.

 Additionally, teach them how to provide water to the chinchilla, and what to do in case of injury, seizure from overheating, and who to call in case of emergency.